By Wesley Gallagher

 - Financial support during and after addiction treatment

 - Accountability for coping with addiction and maintaining sobriety

 - Unconditional love for inevitable missteps and mistakes along the way

-This National Recovery Month, take some time to appreciate the family, biological or chosen, who has been with you through your addiction and supported you in your recovery.
-Also, National Family Day is September 26: Mark it on your calendar, and make a point to reach out to those you love to tell them how thankful you are for them.
+If you haven’t lately, take some time to appreciate the family, biological or chosen, who has been with you through your addiction and supported you in your recovery.
+It’s good to reach out to those you love to tell them how thankful you are for them.

 As an addiction persists, unhealthy family roles or coping mechanisms can easily remain entrenched for years.
 Consequently, breaking family patterns may be difficult to achieve during the addiction treatment process.
 However, with the right strategies in place, your whole family can take steps to establish a new, healthier equilibrium together.

 To start, it’s important for your family members to set proper boundaries for themselves to prevent unhealthy patterns from continuing.
 Those who’ve played the family roles of caretaker or enabler should especially establish boundaries to prevent themselves from encouraging the longstanding addictions of the recovering family member.
 At the same time, recovering addicts may need to create their own boundaries with codependent or dysfunctional family members whose actions may lure them back into their addictions.
 In these situations, it’s key for family members to communicate their desires for healthy boundaries with others in the family unit.

 Communicating your own thoughts, feelings, and experiences in therapy as a family member of an addict can also be vitally helpful to break free from dysfunctional family roles.
 Family counseling or support groups can be safe places for everyone to discuss the addiction’s impact on family dynamics and be heard by professionals who care.
 As a result, family therapy in addiction recovery can help the entire family, not just the addict, find healing and restoration.